There are two services in Western Sydney:

 Refuge Outreach Action Response (ROAR)

-Refuge Outreach Action Response (ROAR) operates in Sydney’s Hills district and Blacktown area and provides crisis refuge accommodation for women with children escaping DFV.
-The service also delivers mobile outreach support for people who are escaping/experiencing DFV, and/or homeless, or at risk of homelessness.
+Refuge Outreach Action Response (ROAR) operates in Sydney’s Hills district and Blacktown local government areas and provides refuge accommodation for women with children escaping Domestic and Family Violence.
+Additionally, the service provides support in the community to people who are escaping or experiencing Domestic and Family Violence and those who are experiencing homelessness or at risk of becoming homeless.

 - Women with children who are leaving institutions